dovecot/documentation/source/developer_manual/design/processes.rst

  * dns-client: Asynchronous DNS lookups
  * imap-hibernate: IDLEing imap connections can be moved to hibernation processes.
  * indexer and indexer-worker: For full text search indexing
- * ipc: For communicating to login processes (a bit ugly, hopefully could be removed some day)
  * stats: Tracking statistics